Pain au Levain

 3. Cover the bowl and allow the dough to rest for 30 minutes.

-4. Knead the dough by hand for 3 minutes, or in a stand mixer for 1 1/2 minutes on speed 2.
+4. Knead the dough by hand for 3 minutes, or in a stand mixer for 1 1/2 minutes on low speed.

 6. Give the dough a fold and return it to the bowl to rise for another 1 to 2 hours, until the dough is puffy and soft but not necessarily doubled in size.

-8. Shape the loaves into either bâtards (football shape) or boules (rounds) depending on how you plan to bake them.
+8. Shape the loaves into either bâtards (football shape) or boules (rounds).

-9. Transfer the loaves to two flour-dusted, towel lined brotforms or bowls; alternatively, the loaves can rise in a Dutch oven or cloche that's been lightly greased or lined with a 9" parchment round.
-Cover the bannetons with a bowl cover or plastic wrap (or place the lid on the Dutch oven or cloche) and allow the loaves to rise for approximately 2 hours at room temperature or up to 24 hours in the refrigerator.
+9. Transfer the loaves to two flour-dusted, towel-lined brotforms or bowls.
+(See “tips,” below for instructions on how to bake in a covered baker, like a Dutch oven or cloche.)
+Cover the brotforms with a bowl cover or plastic wrap and allow the loaves to rise for approximately 2 hours at room temperature or up to 24 hours in the refrigerator.

-10. Preheat the oven to 500°F. If you’re not using a Dutch oven or cloche, preheat a baking stone or steel on the center rack and a cast iron pan on a rack below for 1 hour.
-(If you're using a baking shell, preheat the steel, but no need to preheat the shell.)
+10. Preheat the oven to 500°F with a baking stone or steel on the center rack and a cast iron pan on a rack below for 1 hour.

-13. Immediately lower the oven temperature to 450°F. Bake the bread for 35 to 40 minutes total.
-If using a baking shell, Dutch oven, or cloche, remove the lid after the first 20 minutes and allow the loaf to finish baking, uncovered, for the final 15 to 20 minutes.
-The finished loaves should be a rich brown, firm on the sides, and sound hollow when tapped on the bottom.
-Their internal temperature should be 195°F.
+13. Immediately lower the oven temperature to 450°F. Bake the bread for 35 to 40 minutes; the finished loaves should be a rich brown, firm on the sides, and sound hollow when tapped on the bottom.
+Their internal temperature should be 195°F when measured with a digital thermometer.

 14. Remove the loaves from the oven and allow them to cool completely on a rack.
+(If baking one loaf at a time, allow the steel or stone to reheat for about 20 minutes before loading the second loaf into the oven.)
 Store at room temperature, lightly wrapped, for a day or so; freeze for longer storage.

 Tips from our Bakers